zhangyang2017/PPAR/README.md

-# Repo for manuscript "TXN, a Xanthohumol Derivative, Significantly Attenuates High-Fat Diet Induced Hepatic Steatosis In Vivo by Antagonizing PPARγ"
+# TXN, a Xanthohumol Derivative, Significantly Attenuates High-Fat Diet Induced Hepatic Steatosis In Vivo by Antagonizing PPARγ

 This repository contains data and scripts used in our recent manuscript.